Code-Institute-Submissions/inventory-manager-mp3/README.md

 * "Incorporate text to guide new users"
 * "Products cannot be delete easily"
 * "Fields should be prepopulated"
+* "Search function would help when database is populated with many items"
+* "See how many product are available and with a search function see how many records are pulled back from the search"

 ## Requirements:
 The requirements for the application are as follows: